 If you get caught running a stop sign or red light in Oregon, you’ll typically be looking at a fine.
+(Though you may have other options for dealing with the ticket.)
 This article gives an overview of what the law prohibits and some of the specific consequences of a stop sign or red light violation.

 At a red light (solid or flashing) or a stop sign, motorists must come to a complete stop prior to the nearest of reaching a marked limit line, entering the crosswalk at the near side of the intersection, or entering the intersection itself.